plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

   ｛_:=_｝                 : {n : ℕ} (ls : Vec Name n) (Ms : Vec Term n) → Term
   _#_                     : Term → Name → Term
 ```

+In a record `｛ ls := Ms ｝`, we refer to the vector of terms `Ms` as
+the *field initializers*.

+The typing judgment takes the form `Γ ⊢ M ⦂ A` and relies on an
+auxiliary judgement `Γ ⊢* Ms ⦂ As` for typing a vector of terms.

 ```
 data _⊢*_⦂_ : Context → ∀ {n} → Vec Term n → Vec Type n → Set